syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/layouts.md

 ### Enabling group overflow popup

 The [enableGroupOverflow](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#enablegroupoverflow) property defines whether to add a separate popup for the overflow items in the group while resizing.
-If it is set to `false`, the overflow items will be shown in the common overflow popup present at the right end of the tab content.
+The overflow items will appear in the standard overflow popup located at the right end of the tab content if it is set to `false`.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}